Jag önskar er alla en riktigt god jul

 The song was also recorded by Kikki Danielsson on her 1987 Christmas album Min barndoms jular, and in 1995 the song was recorded by Ann-Cathrine Wiklander.

-In 1998 the song was recorded by Matz Bladhs, where Paul Sahlin at the time was the singer. där han vid den här tiden var sångare.
+In 1998 the song was recorded by Matz Bladhs, where Paul Sahlin at the time was the singer.

 The song lyrics look back upon school with nostalgia, wishing the old classmates a "Merry Christmas".